 Things To Do In Istanbul With Kids

-For a truly unique experience, head to Miniatürk – a miniature open-air park with over 60 models of famous Turkish landmarks.
+For a truly unique experience, head to Miniatürk – a miniature open-air park showcasing 105 meticulously crafted models at a ratio of 1/25th, with approximately half depicting Istanbul.
+In contrast, the remaining models portray regions from Anatolia and the Ottoman territories beyond Turkey’s borders.
 The kids will love seeing all the sights in miniature form.

 The Blue Mosque is one of the most iconic landmarks in Istanbul.
 It’s famous for its beautiful blue tiles and six minarets.
 Kids will love exploring the mosque’s ample interior space and learning about its history.